METAcraft-KTH/minigame-datapack/README.md

 These entities should be placed manually in the world.

-- `tnt.tp.arena` marker in the game arena.
-Everyone gets TPed here on game start (`function tnt:states/pregame/start`)
+- `tnttag.tp.arena` marker in the game arena.
+Everyone gets TPed here on game start (`function tnttag:states/pregame/start`)
-- `tnt.tp.lobby` marker in the main lobby.
-Everyone gets TPed here on game end (`function tnt:exit`)
+- `tnttag.tp.lobby` marker in the main lobby.
+Everyone gets TPed here on game end (`function tnttag:exit`)

 ## Game loop

 The game loop starts with something like this:

 1. When the previous game ends, its datapack changes `game.id` to the next game's.
-2. The datapack with the corresponding ID (defined in `id tnt.config`) runs, starting with the `tnt:states/lobby/start` function, since the `?state` variable should be pre-configured to `-1`.
+2. The datapack with the corresponding ID (defined in `id tnttag.config`) runs, starting with the `tnttag:states/lobby/start` function, since the `?state` variable should be pre-configured to `-1`.
-3. It then sets `?state` to `0`, activating `tnt:states/lobby/tick`.
-This function ticks down until the game begins, where it then calls `tnt:states/pregame/start`...
+3. It then sets `?state` to `0`, activating `tnttag:states/lobby/tick`.
+This function ticks down until the game begins, where it then calls `tnttag:states/pregame/start`...

 From here you can see the pattern of how a minigame datapack works.
 Each gamestate has a folder of the same name, with *at least* the following functions:
 - `start.mcfunction`: called by the previous state when it ends.